bhavana-devulapally/world-happiness-report-data-visualizaton/README.md

 ## Introduction

 The project aims to explore the relationship between various factors (such as GDP, life expectancy, freedom to make life choices, corruption perceptions, and social support) and happiness scores across different countries and regions from 2015 to 2023.
-By utilizing data visualization techniques, this project presents insights into how these factors evolve over time and influence global happiness levels.
+By utilizing data visualization techniques, the project presents insights into how these factors evolve over time and influence global happiness levels.

 The visualizations are created using Python libraries, including **Matplotlib**, **Seaborn**, and **Folium**, in Google Colab.
 These visualizations showcase trends, relationships, and disparities in happiness scores across different regions and countries.